ImShubh18/Image-Filtering-Computer-Vision-/README.md

+Of course!
+Here is a well-formatted version of your README file with appropriate bolding, headings, and structure to make it clear and professional.

 Pixel Codex 🧪✨
 (Formerly Image Filter Studio Pro)

 An advanced web-based image processing tool that not only applies a wide range of filters but also provides a deep dive into the mathematical theory behind each operation.
 Perfect for students, developers, and anyone curious about the science of digital imaging.

 🖼️ Live Demo & Screenshot
-A live demonstration of Pixel Alchemist in action.
+A live demonstration of Pixel Codex in action.
 The interface allows for easy image upload, filter selection, and a clear comparison between the original and processed images, with the mathematical theory readily available.

 (Will be uploaded soon!!)